Guide to Cayenne CMS

 package.json- all project dependencies are defined here

-src/main/siteassets processed Hugo site generator
+src/main/siteassets processed by Hugo site generator

 /content/- main content part of the site, markdown and HTML files